amuzlera/Backtesting-crypto-trading/readme.md

 ## BACKTESTING PLATFORM 2.0

-We developed an new version of this platform, which does the same but 10, 20, 50 or 100 times faster, using Numpy instead of a loop.
-Not a job we can share, but we leave you the some ideas.
+We created a new version of this platform that performs the same tasks but is 10, 20, 50, or even 100 times faster.
+We achieved this by using Numpy instead of loops.
+Unfortunately, we cannot share the specific job with you, but we can provide some ideas for inspiration.